local-projects/ofxMotive/README.md

 Motive requires that a number of dll's and lib's are copied into the bin folder, alongside your executable.
 A Post-Build Step in the ofxMotive.props file should complete this task.
 However, if after building, you notice that this lib and the others below are not in your bin folder, then complete these steps manually:

-1. Copy all files from the folder within this addon titled *Motive2.1 Required Libraries* into your project's executable directory (*bin*).
+1. Copy all files from the folder *motive > bin* into your project's executable directory (*bin*).
 The files that will be copied include those in the below image.
 It is crucial for these files to be accessible at the same file structure level as the executable itself.
 For more information, [see this page](https://v21.wiki.optitrack.com/index.php?title=Motive_API:_Quick_Start_Guide#Library_Files).

 ![](https://v21.wiki.optitrack.com/images/6/6a/MotiveAPI_RequiredLIB.png)